PRIMARY EDUCATION IN MALAWI, AFRICA

 How We Work

-- In conjunction with the District Education Department and the local headteachers, the needs of each school are assessed and support is provided where most required.
+We work in conjunction with the District Education Department and the local headteachers.
+The needs of each school are assessed and support is provided where most required.

 Why It Is So Important

 Primary education in Africa is really important and Ripple Africa is supporting six local primary schools, has built several classroom blocks, and pays the salaries of four trainee teachers.
 Most of our work is to reduce class sizes – there can be over 100 pupils in each class – and provide a better learning environment for the children.
 Our overall aim is to increase the number of children who achieve good results in their exams and proceed to secondary school.

 Ripple Africa supports primary education in Malawi by helping six primary schools in the villages of Mwaya, Matete, Mazembe, Kachere, Kazando and Chiomba.

 The issues we are tackling are serious ones.